 Live Like the Locals & Save More Money

 I feel that Airbnb has been a more personalized experience.
-You literally immerse yourself with the locals.
-Wherever you’re going, you get to see how these people live, how the city condos look, where they love to eat, etc. I’ve been able to stay in a small apartment in a victorian San Francisco home—it was the size of a box, but it was victorian.
+You truly immerse yourself with the locals.
+Wherever you’re going, you get to see how these people live, how the city condos look, where they love to eat, etc. I’ve been able to stay in a small apartment in a Victorian San Francisco home—it was the size of a box, but it was Victorian.

-Three out of the five Airbnb’s that I’ve stayed at made a recommendation book full of their favorite things to do in the city.
-Some even included their favorite grocery stores in case we wanted to cook in the full kitchen that we had available, which is another perk if you want to save money.
-Also, if you’re driving into the city, some places have free parking or driveways readily available for you!
+Some Airbnb hosts will even make recommendation books full of their favorite things to do in the city.
+Some also include their favorite grocery stores in case you want to cook, which is another perk if you want to save money.
+If you’re driving into the city, some places have free parking or driveways readily available for you.
 Just keep on saving that $$$.